coreos/tectonic-forum/README.md

 ### Using Progress File for Troubleshooting

 Tectonic installer captures the configuration information and logs up to your point of progress.
-You can download that data in a progress file from one of the Tectonic installer pages.
+You can download that data in a file from one of the Tectonic installer pages.
+Click the *Save progress* button given at the top right corner on the installer page to do so.
+The file, named `tectonic-progress`, is downloaded to the default download location of your browser.
+Include this file in your bug report.
 It is a troubleshooting tool that would help us determine the scenarios in which you had trouble setting up the cluster.

-Include the progress file in your bug report.
-Ensure that all the sensitive information, such as the AWS secret key, password, and license, are removed before attaching to the bug report.
+Before attaching the progress file to the bug report, ensure that the following sensitive information is removed:

+* AWS access key (`awsAccessKeyId`)

+* AWS secret (`awsSecretAccessKey`)

+* Tectonic key (`accountID`)

+* Tectonic secret (`accountSecret`)

+* Tectonic license (`tectonicLicense`)

+* Pull secret (`pullSecret`)